 How to use this FD Calculator?

-- Use the slider for Selecting Monthly Amount
+- Use the slider for selecting Lumpsum Deposit Amount

 - Select the tenure in Months using slider